fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 However, when we attempted to return the value of local variable `c` on `line 14`, a `NameError` was raised.
 Since blocks create their own scope, attempting to access local variables defined inside of a block outside of that block scope will raise a `NameError`.

 ### How do blocks interact with methods?
-All methods in Ruby can be passed a block as an implicit argument.
+All methods in Ruby can be passed a block as an implicit argument (i.e. they are not assigned to a local variable accessible within the method).
 This does not guarantee that the method will execute whatever code is contained within the block - a method must make use of the `yield` keyword in order to interact with a block (i.e. temporarily halt execution of the code defined within the method and execute the block).
 ```ruby
 def method_yield
   yield